adamovanja/ritme/README.md

 To choose which tracking set-up works best for you, it is best to review the respective services.

 ### MLflow
-In case of using MLflow you can view your models with `mlflow ui --backend-store-uri experiments/mlruns`.
+In case of using MLflow you can view your models with `mlflow ui` from within the path where the logs were saved (which is outputted when running `find_best_model_config` as "You can view the model logs by launching MLflow UI from within folder : <folder_name>").
+This is rather slow when many trials or experiments were launched - then viewing logs via the Python API is better suited.
 For more information check out the [official MLflow documentation](https://mlflow.org/docs/latest/index.html).

 ### WandB
 In case of using WandB you need to store your `WANDB_API_KEY` & `WANDB_ENTITY` as a environment variable in `.env`.
 Make sure to ignore this file in version control (add to `.gitignore`)!